Avery Lipman

 Avery Lipman is an American music industry executive.
 He is the co-founder and current President and COO of Republic Records.
-Over the course of his career, he had been involved with numerous acts including 3 Doors Down, Ariana Grande, Godsmack, Jack Johnson, Julia Michaels, The Naked and Famous, Blue October, Post Malone, Phantogram and numerous others.
+Over the course of his career, he had been involved with numerous acts including 3 Doors Down, Ariana Grande, BENEE, Godsmack, Jack Johnson, Julia Michaels, The Naked and Famous, Blue October, Post Malone, Phantogram and numerous others.
 He is the brother of fellow Republic co-founder and executive, Monte Lipman.

 Early life and education

 Avery Lipman grew up partially in Montclair, New Jersey.
+He is of Jewish heritage.
+During their youth, the Lipman family encountered significant financial difficulties, which led them to rely on government assistance and food stamps.
 He attended Montclair High School where he played on the school's football and baseball teams and graduated in 1984.
 He then attended the University at Albany where he graduated with a bachelor's degree in English in 1988.